Safety 'What to do if'

 There is a solution.

 Alcoholics Anonymous will have a presence at Reading Festival from 11am to 9pm each day to support your needs.
-It doesn’t matter how long you’ve been drinking, or how much you drink.
-Alcoholism is an illness.

 We live it too.
 Which is why we can help.
 Or perhaps you are simply sober curious.?
 Our purpose is to stay sober ourselves and help others who turn to us to get sober too.
 AA meetings are where you will feel supported, where you can feel you belong.